evgeniyarbatov/ultra-gpx-tracking/README.md

-# GPX Route Tracking for Ultras
+# GPX Route Tracking

-Track progress along a GPX route during an ultra run.

-This runs in the browser on mobile and for current location displays:
+Track progress along a GPX route.
+Runs in the browser and for the current location displays:

 - Address
 - Distance completed